Youssef Absi: Other activities

 In 2001, he became president of the Caritas Syria (Commission Commune de Bienfaisance (CCB)) and forwards with three full-time members more than 40 projects in Damascus, Aleppo and Hassake.
 He composed for the singer Marie Keyrouz "L'Ensemble de la Paix", a hymn that was released on the album Cantiques de l'Orient.

 On the Middle East

 As a participant in the Special Assembly of the Synod of Bishops on the Middle East in October 2010, he gave an address in which he insisted that: "The Episcopal Conferences of each country should meet from time to time together.
 You should allow bi-ritualism, so that no parish remains without divine liturgy, no matter what church it belongs to."

+Absi has stated his support for an independent Palestinian state, believing peace in the Middle East impossible without a solution for the Palestinian people.